 - by Melissa Lawrence

 Hello everybody.
 So week two for our family here in Spain, and we’re finally getting into a rhythm.
 Last week came with its inevitable ups and downs, most of the downs being related to jet lag.
 My kids were jet lagged and I was also.
 Having made the trip from the U.S. to Europe with five children on my own now several times, here are my tried and true tips for battling jet lag.

 Have you traveled abroad and experienced jet lag?
 How long does jet lag last for your family?
-Comment below with your tips and enter to win 4 of my families favorite sleep masks!
+Comment below!

 How to Beat Jet Lag

 - As much sleep as possible on the plane.
 Usually plane trips to Europe take place at night offering you at least a few hours for some sleep.
 Sleeping on planes is not easy because the seats are small and the lights stay on late and go on early!
 That being said, I try to feed my kids dinner before we are on the plane, limit them to one movie, and put on sleep masks.
 Getting them comfortable is no easy task and you have to try different things.
 Put your kid in the window seat if you have one and settle them on a pillow against the wall of the plane.
 If you’re kids are willing, have one child settle on the other to get into a more comfortable position for sleep.